bobbyache/Qik/Code/Current/README.md

 | outputDir | _antlr  |
 | package | CygSoft.Qik.Antlr  |

-There are a couple of reasons why your files aren't generating.
-In the past you've solved this by:
+When everything is working the files in the `./QikAntlr/_antlr` folder will generate every time a change is made to the `QikTemplate.g4` file.
+If your files aren't generating it is usually because of one of the reasons below:

 - Ensuring that you've added the correcdt settings above for both user and workspace.
 - It is possible that there is a problem with your `*.g4` template file.